-Simple Past (already happened) Simple Present (happens usually or regularly) Simple Future (has not happened yet) I flew for the first time yesterday.
+Simple Past (already happened) • l flew for the first time yesterday.
 I fly to Cape Town twice a year.
-I will fly the next time I travel to Durban.
-I washed the dog yesterday.
+I will fly the next time I travel to Durban. l washed the dog yesterday.
 I wash the car on Sundays.
 I will wash the dishes later.
-Past Continuous (During an action, something happened) Present Continuous (Doing something at the moment, it is happening now) Future Continuous (During an action in the future, something will happen) I was writing, so I didn't see what he did.
-I am writing as neatly as I can.
+Past Continuous (During an action, something happened) Present Continuous (Doing something at the moment, it is happening now) Future Continuous (During an action in the future, something will happen) l was writing , so l didn't see what he did. l am writing as neatly as l can.
 I will be writing my story this afternoon.
-They were eating when I called.
-I am eating a delicious peach.
-I will be eating supper at eight.
+They were eating when I called. l am eating a delicious peach. l will be eating supper at eight.

-Past Perfect (something had happened before something else happened in the past) Present Perfect (In that time and up until now, something had happened) Future Perfect (something happens in the future before a second thing happens) I had met Joe's sister before I met Joe.
+Past Perfect (something had happened before something else happened in the past) ing had happened (In that time and up until something else now, something had l had met Joe's sister before I met Joe.
 We have already met.
 I will have met him at the airport by the time you arrive.
-I had ridden a donkey, but that was my first time on a horse.
-I have ridden horses all my life.
+I had ridden a donkey, but that was my first time on a horse. l have ridden horses all my life.
 I will have ridden for one hour by the time you start.